-Our attorneys represent clients who have been injured or killed by careless health care providers – hospitals, doctors, nurses, psychiatrists, dentists, chiropractors, podiatrists and more.
-Sometimes a negligent act by a medical professional doesn’t rise to the level of a crime, but absolutely DOES provide the basis of a medical malpractice lawsuit.
+Our attorneys represent clients who have been injured or killed by careless health care providers – hospitals, doctors, nurses, psychiatrists, dentists, chiropractors, podiatrists, and more.
+Sometimes a negligent act by a medical professional doesn’t rise to the level of a crime but absolutely DOES provide the basis for a medical malpractice lawsuit.

 Medical malpractice is often the result of things like: